 Spiru-what?
 Spirulina is—stay with us here—a blue-green algae that nutritionists love for its concentrated levels of nutrients including iron, copper, and protein, says Pamela Nisevich Bede, MS, RD, sports dietitian with Abbott.

 A single one-tablespoon serving contains only 20 calories—and about 80 percent of those calories come from protein, making it a good choice for those looking to maintain both muscle and metabolic health.
 Plus, since it contains all nine of the essential amino acids, which is rare among plant-based proteins, spirulina can be helpful to anyone reducing or eliminating their intake of meat, eggs or dairy.
 Not sure how to eat spirulina?
-Try buying it in flake or powder form and sprinkling it on top of your favorite snacks like popcorn.
-Or try making our spirulina-packed smoothie below.
+Try buying it in flake or powder form, adding it to a smoothie or sprinkling it on top of your favorite snacks like popcorn.